ciscoheat/superforms-web/src/routes/faq/+page.md

 - Only one form on the page (the [form id](/concepts/multiple-forms) has to be set manually otherwise).

 Another reason is that when using a server load function (`+page.server.ts`) to populate the form, the page will work with [SSR](https://kit.svelte.dev/docs/page-options).

 ---

-### How to handle file uploads?

-From version 2, file uploads are handled by Superforms.
-Read all about it on the [file uploads](/concepts/files) page.

----